AndyGorbould/Reactiv-8/README.md

 # Generate Components

 To generate a new component with the CLI `npx generate-react-cli component ExampleName` _PascalCase can be used for components_

+---

+# Async/Fetch

+The first result I can con.log is displayed like this:

+> category: "Mythology"
+> correct_answer: "Apollo"
+> difficulty: "easy"
+> incorrect_answers: (3) ['Demeter', 'Zeus', 'Athena']
+> question: "Who was the only god from Greece who did not get a name change in Rome?"
+> type: "multiple"